Tennis-Canada's Auger-Aliassime crushes Nadal at ATP Finals | Sports-Games

 Nadal, the record 22-times Grand Slam champion, has now lost four successive ATP Tour matches for the first time since 2009.
 Canada's Auger-Aliassime, now coached by Nadal's uncle and long-time mentor Toni who sat in his box, will face Fritz in his final group match with a chance of making the last four.

-Nadal has played only one tournament since the U.S. Open and looked well below his best.
-He showed the odd flash of brilliance but could make no impression as he slumped to a defeat which means he will be eliminated if Ruud wins just one set against Fritz later.

-If that happens Alcaraz will be confirmed as the youngest year-end number one since the ATP rankings were introduced in 1973.
+Nadal showed the odd flash of brilliance but could make no impression as he slumped to a defeat which means he will be eliminated if Ruud wins just one set against Fritz later.
+If that happens, Alcaraz will be confirmed as the youngest year-end number one since the ATP rankings began in 1973.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)